 But yet, there is a tension.
 Obviously, not everyone is there.
 Many larger churches continue to get larger and many smaller churches continue to get smaller.

 There is a growing tension in people who want to live in both church worlds.
-They do want a more authentic, personable church, but yet they don’t want it to be insufficient to satisfy the programmatic cravings of which we have grown accustomed.
+They do want a more authentic, personable church, yet they don’t want it to be insufficient to satisfy the programmatic cravings to which we have grown accustomed.
 I don’t mean that harsh in any way.
 Even as a pastor, I have grown accustomed to what I want available in our church.
 I have lived in such a way for such a long time, it is hard to tell me I can’t have certain things.
 I have normalized my appetite.

 There is a growing number of people who want their church to have numerous, packed, cutting-edge worship services and yet also want to know the pastor personally.

-And there is the unique tension at this moment in time.
+And there is a unique tension at this moment in time.
 I am a pastor.
 While I would consider our church a medium-sized church, by the average church size in America, we are large.
-In recent stats, 50% of American churches average less than 100 people in worship attendance and only 10% average more than 350 in worship attendance.
+In recent stats, 50% of American churches average less than 100 people in worship attendance, and only 10% average more than 350 in worship attendance.
 That’s remarkable to consider when you think how large some churches are that the average could still be at those amounts.

 While we are blessed to be in a season of church growth, we are struggling with the question: “How big do we want to grow?
 Do we keep growing at this spot?
 Do we add more services?
 Do we plant more churches?
 Do we need bigger buildings?
 Do we assist other congregations?”